kmehltretter82/frama-c-linux/KERNEL.md

 Those totals include both VHE/nVHE contexts and repeated inline/header definitions.
 This completes frontend coverage of the pinned ARM64 KVM C build;
 it does not prove KVM behavior or constitute a new Linux bug finding.

+Revision `d18e6fd3dc` replaces v3's counted-by fallback with retained GCC metadata and dynamic `__builtin_counted_by_ref` typing.
+Annotated flexible arrays, integral bit-field counters, and GCC 16 pointer fields resolve to the real counter address; unannotated fields produce typed `void *` null without evaluating their operand.
+Eight rejection controls cover malformed attributes and invalid operands, while Eva proves nine positive and fallback assertions.
+In the 75 common contexts this removes exactly one unknown-counted-by warning from every target and changes no other warning class.

+The v4 gate expands the clean Linux `548e7bcd0c54` run to 83/83 contexts over 77 distinct C sources by adding all eight compiled `virt/kvm` files.
+Metrics reports 7,042 defined functions, 109,658 source lines, 17,616 calls, and 18,439 pointer dereferences across the separate ASTs.
+The run emits 6,902 classified warnings, no undeclared builtins, and no unknown counted-by attribute.
+The remaining warnings and repeated metrics include per-process headers and both VHE/nVHE contexts.
+Eva does not yet derive general FAM access bounds from the metadata; the immediate semantic gain is that Linux allocation macros now normalize their generated counter writes to the correct structure field.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;